spack/spack/lib/spack/docs/tutorial_advanced_packaging.rst

-Spack sets up several environment variables like PATH by default to aid in building a package, but many packages make use of environment variables which convey specific information about their dependencies, for example MPICC.
+Spack sets up several environment variables like PATH by default to aid in building a package, but many packages make use of environment variables which convey specific information about their dependencies (e.g., MPICC).
 This section covers how update your Spack packages so that package-specific environment variables are defined at build-time.